 Advocating for Improved Animal Welfare Certification

 Unfortunately, terms like “free range” and “all natural” are not independently regulated.
 Virtually all poultry—regardless of a label on a package—come from the same industrial systems.
 As the factory farm industry continues to find clever ways to mislead consumers, reliable certification has become more important than ever.
-The current “gold standard” of animal welfare certification is the Animal Welfare Approved Program (AWAP) of the Animal Welfare Institute, which has a single, rigorous standard that producers must meet.
+The current “gold standard” of animal welfare certification is the Animal Welfare Approved Program (AWAP) of the non-profit A Greener World, which has a single, rigorous standard that producers must meet.
 We are huge fans of the AWAP program, but it’s reach has been limited by the lack of a tiered program that not only identifies the very highest welfare producers, but also helps consumers appreciate the range of welfare available.
 Global Animal Partnership (GAP) has set out to meet the need for a tiered welfare certification system, allowing consumers to distinguish the range of different levels of welfare and make their own choices.
 Farm Forward has supported GAP’s “5-Step” tiered approach since its inception, and in late 2011 we began providing hundreds of hours of pro bono and at-cost consulting services to assist the organization as it continues to grow.
 At the same time, we are also advocating for even higher poultry welfare standards for both the AWAP and GAP’s 5-Step program, and utilizing our seat on the GAP board to further expand its transparency and reach.

 Collaborating to Shape Public Discourse on the Humane Treatment of Farmed Animals